 Team USA gained a 2-1 advantage in the final moments of the middle frame when Kessel completed a tic-tac-toe play from Carpenter and Pannek and buried a close-range shot past Lacasse to give the U.S. its second power-play tally of the night.

 In her U.S. Women’s National Team debut, Abby Roque (Sault Ste.
-Marie, Mich.) notched her first career goal 2:49 into the final stanza after picking up a rebound from Lee Stecklein (Roseville, Minn.) and backhanded a shot high over Lacasse’s shoulder to extend Team USA’s lead to 3-1.
+Marie, Mich.) notched her first career goal 2:49 into the final stanza after she picked up a rebound from Lee Stecklein (Roseville, Minn.) and backhanded a shot high over Lacasse’s shoulder to extend Team USA’s lead to 3-1.

 Carpenter put away a rebound from Pannek moments later to secure a 4-1 win for the United States.